iced-rs/rfcs/text/0000-focus-and-metadata .md

 ## Summary

 This proposal is for a shared attributes API.
 It is intended to be used by the focus system, but is not limited to that use case.
-It is intended to be used by any system that needs to store or retrieve attributes on a component.
+It is intended to be used by any system that needs to store or retrieve attributes on an element.
 For example:
 - Focus / Tabbing order
 - Accessibility
 - Z-Index